slrbl/malicious-urls-detection-with-autoencoder-neural-networks/README.md

 # Malicious URLs detection with autoencoder neural network

-This repository contains the code source of Detecting malicious URLs using an autoencoder neural network.
+This repository contains the source code of Detecting malicious URLs using an autoencoder neural network.
-An article descrbing how it works are available at https://www.linkedin.com/pulse/anomaly-detection-autoencoder-neural-network-applied-urls-daboubi/
+An article describing how it works is available at https://www.linkedin.com/pulse/anomaly-detection-autoencoder-neural-network-applied-urls-daboubi/

 ## Merge Inversion blocklist into url_data.csv